vecnathewhisperd0/FeatherPad/README.md

   * Support for showing line numbers and jumping to a specific line;
   * Automatic detection of text encoding as far as possible and optional saving with encoding;
   * Syntax highlighting for common programming languages;
+  * Ability to open URLs with appropriate applications;
   * Session management;
   * Side-pane mode;
   * Auto-saving;